mac-n/mac-n.github.io/index.md

 1.  **Pattern Dictionaries:** Each layer learns to compress information into interpretable 'patterns' via attention and predicts the patterns the *next* layer will use.
 These learned, observable patterns are fundamental to the network's processing.
 2.  **Prediction-Error Based Routing:** Information flow is dynamically routed based on how accurately a layer predicts the next layer's pattern usage.
 Successful predictions allow information to route towards the output; uncertainty leads to deeper processing.
 This makes information flow explicit and measurable.

+This makes the PPN one of the first architectures to combine interpretable information flow, transparent internal representations acquired from unsupervised learning, and competitive performance in a single, unified system—without retrofitting transparency after the fact.

 ## Experimental Results: Lorenz Attractor